Anime Squadron guide

 Try new units in a controlled slot instead of rebuilding the entire squad after every pull.

-Wave route
+Level route

 FAQ